ashishsaranshakya/personal-expenses-tracker/README.md

 ### Website (MERN Stack)

-**Note:** The website version is under development and will be available soon.
+**Note:** The website version is under development and is available in beta.

 1. Clone the repository to your local machine.
 2. Set up MongoDB and Node.js on your server or use a cloud-based solution.